Jailer 2: Marketing

 The film's announcement teaser was screened in major single-screen theatres and multiplexes across Tamil Nadu, Kerala, Karnataka and parts of North India, in conjunction with its release on YouTube on 14 January 2025, coinciding with Pongal.
 A behind-the-scenes video was released shortly thereafter, disproving rumours that Rajinikanth used a body double for the action sequences of the teaser.
+The film's release date was revealed via announcement teaser on 2 July 2026.
+The character reveal campaign began on 18 September 2026.